pydata/patsy/doc/formulas.rst

 How formulas work
 =================

-.. currentmodule:: charlton
+.. currentmodule:: patsy

 .. ipython:: python
    :suppress:

    import numpy as np
-   from charlton import *
+   from patsy import *

 Now we'll describe the fully nitty-gritty of how formulas are parsed and interpreted.
 Here's the picture you'll want to keep in mind: